-The rescission letter notifying the car trader should set out how the car trader has breached the MCT Act (see the sample letter to rescind a car sale contract in appendix C at the end of this chapter).
+The rescission letter notifying the car trader should set out how the car trader has breached the MCT Act (see the sample letter to rescind a car sale contract in appendix C).
 The purchaser may also want to point out to the car trader that by failing to comply with section 41 (used car) or section 42 (new car), an offence has been committed against the MCT Act.

 Under section 88B of the MCT Act, a purchaser can withdraw from a car sale contract (regardless of whether the car is in the possession of the purchaser or the car trader) where:

-To withdraw from a car sale contract, you must notify the car trader, in writing, that you are exercising the right conferred on you by section 88B of the MCT Act and briefly give your reason for withdrawing from the contract (s 88B(3)) (see sample letter in appendix D at the end of this chapter).
+To withdraw from a car sale contract, you must notify the car trader, in writing, that you are exercising the right conferred on you by section 88B of the MCT Act and briefly give your reason for withdrawing from the contract (s 88B(3)) (see sample letter in appendix D).
 This must be done within three months of the date the car sale contract was signed (s 88B(2)).

 Upon withdrawal from the contract, the parties must do everything possible to restore themselves to the position they were in before they entered the contract (s 88B(4)).
 In particular, the car trader must refund any money paid (s 88B(5); penalty: 50 pu).